-The Code Enforcement Department (previously Licensing, Inspections, and permits) enforces land and property codes to support a healthy, safe, and vibrant community for Scranton Residents.
+Code Enforcement (previously Licensing, Inspections, and Permits) enforces land and property codes to support a healthy, safe, and vibrant community for Scranton residents.
 The department investigates complaints about possible violations and takes action to mitigate quality of life concerns.
-This department also distributes permits and conducts inspections for homes, rental properties, and businesses.
-Having the Code Enforcement Department under the umbrella of OCD helps support a “One Stop Shop” for prospective businesses.
+This department distributes permits and licenses and conducts health and property inspections for homes, rental properties, and businesses.

 NO WORK IS TO COMMENCE WITHOUT POSSESSION OF A PERMIT.

 All construction projects in the City require a permit.
 Cost of permits vary based on the size and scope of the project.
 In addition, all work within the City is to be completed by an insured licensed contactor with experience, knowledge, and a general understanding of the nature of work to be preformed.
 To find out more, click the button below.